Li11iana/Tableau_Bikesharing/README.md

 ![checkout_times_by_gender](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/checkout_times_by_gender.png)

-* Has shown on the diagram above almost 110,000 bikes are checkout by male user while female clients checkout just above 30,000 bikes.
+* As shown on the diagram above almost 110,000 bikes are checked out by male users while female clients checkout just above 30,000 bikes.
 However for both gender user the retention time is approximately between 5 to 10 minutes

 6. Trips by Gender

 ![trips_by_gender](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trips_by_gender.png)

-* The plot shows a similar usage pattern for both male and female user, with highest demand during weekdays around 8 am and around 5 pm to  6 pm.
+* The plot shows a similar usage pattern for both male and female users, with highest demand during weekdays around 8 am and around 5 pm to  6 pm.
-* During the weekends service demands are higher on Saturdays than Sundays, indicating this could be the ideal maintenance day, specially before 8 am
+* During the weekends service demands are higher on Saturdays than Sundays, indicating this could be the ideal maintenance day, specially before 8 am.

 7. Trips by Weekday (Gender and Usertype filters)

 ![trips_by_gender_by_weekday.png](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trips_by_gender_by_weekday.png)

-* The plot provides further detail into the type of customer that most demands the bike sharing services: Subscribers Even though bike sharing is attractive to tourists, the majority of the business relays on subscriber type users.
+* The plot provides further detail into the type of customer that most demands the bike sharing services: Subscribers Even though bike sharing is attractive to tourists, the majority of the business relies on subscriber type users.